PJLeirer/AthenaSMS/README.md

 You will need to create the folder C:\AthenaService with subfolders bin & conf. the .exe will run anywhere but recommended to run from bin folder.

 On first run, a default .conf file will be created in the conf folder and event viewer application logging info is setup.
 Stop or Close the server.
 Open the conf file and edit all that apply.
 Set the Com port to whatever port you installed the modem on.
 Multiple modems have not been tested but theoretically should work.
-If you wish to try 2 or more modems,  just copy/paste new ‘MODEM:COM?’ lines, there is no limit set.
+If you wish to try 2 or more modems,  just copy/paste new â€˜MODEM:COM?â€™ lines, there is no limit set.

-Before you buy or install a modem, take a good look at the CdmaModem.cs file, particularly the init and shutdown ‘AT Command’ strings.
+Before you buy or install a modem, take a good look at the CdmaModem.cs file, particularly the init and shutdown â€˜AT Commandâ€™ strings.
 These may be different per model.
 I highly advise checking that all the AT commands are the proper commands for your modem.
 They should be standard and compliant across the board

 Open SqlDb.cs to check database setting.
 Create an MSSQL database and use what the class uses for a db name or edit class to use a different db name.
 Once the DB is setup and Athena is able to connect, all the tables will be created.
 Anytime a table is missing, Athena will re-recreate it on startup.

 Check your Event Viewer if you have any problems, installing or otherwise.
-Info, Warnings & Errors are all logged in EventViewer under AtheneServiceLog in ‘Applications’.
+Info, Warnings & Errors are all logged in EventViewer under AtheneServiceLog in â€˜Applicationsâ€™.

 I will update this more and maybe add more docs for communicating with the server.